Fully coupled forward-backward stochastic dynamics and functional differential systems: The functional differential approach

 where $M$ is a martingale and $V$ a predictable process of finite variation with $V_0=0$.
 Then, if $V_T$ is integrable, it is easy to verify that, for all $t \in [0,T]$,

 In other words, the semimartingale $Y$ and the martingale $M$ can be expressed as operators of the terminal value $\xi$ and the finite variation process $V$. \end{rem}

 We show now, with the help of some intuitive arguments, how this remark can lead us to an alternative formulation of the classical FBSDE problem.
-Let $(\Om, \FFF, P)$ be for the moment a complete probability space with an $m$-dimensional Brownian motion $W=(W_t)_{t \in [0,T]}$ and the corresponding augmented filtration $(\FFF_t)_{t \in [0,T]}$, and consider a classical fully coupled FBSDE of the form
+Let $(\Om, \FFF, P)$ be for the moment a complete probability space with an $m$-dimensional Brownian motion $W=(W_t)_{t \in [0,T]}$ and the corresponding filtration $(\FFF_t)_{t \in [0,T]}$, augmented by the $P$-null sets in $\FFF$.
+We consider a classical fully coupled FBSDE of the form

 where the functions $\mu: \Omega \times [0,T] \times \RR^n\times \RR^d \times \RR^{d \times m}\rightarrow \RR^n$, $\sigma: \Omega \times[0,T]\times \RR^n \times \RR^d \times \RR^{d \times m} \rightarrow \RR^{n\times m}$, $f: \Omega \times [0,T]\times \RR^n\times \RR^d \times \RR^{d \times m}\rightarrow \RR^d$, $\phi: \Omega \times \RR^n\rightarrow \RR^d$ satisfy the usual measurability and integrability conditions.